Skip to content

 Octoprint Setup Documentation

-Profile Picture Teddy Warner| Fall, 2021 | 9-11 minutes
+Teddy Warner's GitHub profile picture Teddy Warner| Fall, 2021 | 9-11 minutes

 Octoprint takes 3D printing to new heights, creating a more concise workflow with more accessible machine control.
 The opensource Octoprint project was created and maintained by Gina Häußge.
 The software enables a machine with a web interface with full machine controls and a world of community plugins - all of which run on a Raspberry Pi made Server with an octoprint image.
 I use Octoprint on all of my personal printers, and a special CNC-focused fork of the software for my MPCNC.
 As mentioned above, web interfacing a machine creates a more concise workflow and thus is great for personal machines.
 However, an Octoprint setup shines even more in a print farm instance.
 During the winter months of my sophomore year (2020) I set up secure Octoprint instances on each of my lab’s array of 20 FDM printers.
 Each of my setup instances can be read seen under the My Octoprint Instances section of this page.